Presenter Script | Healthcare Access Steering

 Say this exactly

 RiverHealth Access keeps its existing repositories, models, and applications.
 Redis is not the new system of record.
-Redis is the operational serving layer that makes the existing systems act together.
+Redis Iris is the context engine — the operational serving layer that makes the existing systems act together.

 The source systems in this use case are: EHR / scheduling system, payer benefits and eligibility APIs, symptom checker inputs, provider directory, capacity feeds, feature lakehouse, and Kafka access events.